renatabiniek/writing-room/README.md

 5. Under **Source**, click the dropdown called *None* and select *Branch: Master* and *Root* folder
 6. Click **Save**
 7. A notification message will show up that the page is getting ready to be published
-8. Once refreshed, the message will change to *Your site is published* and a link to the deplyed site will be provided:
+8. Once refreshed, the message will change to *Your site is published* and a link to the deployed site will be provided:

     The live link can be found here: https://renatabiniek.github.io/writing-room/